-Those who have come to terms with the reality that this marriage is ending and the fact that you need to stop putting more effort to make it work.
+Those who have come to terms with the reality that this marriage is ending and after divorce case filed fact that you need to stop putting more effort to make it work.
 You are most probably looking for ways to end everything legally, in the best possible manner so you could move on to the recovery phase, emotionally and financially.

 But the question is what comes next?
 Your approach and attitude toward divorce depend greatly on your unique situation.
 However, luckily some states and divorce lawyers offer few solutions which, if adopted terminate the marriage after approval from the court.
 Let’s explore this one by one.